ADS are once again holding a Defence Commercial Workshop training session due to popular demand.

 - Review of cost, contingency and risk estimation requirements and implications for suppliers

-- Engagement in pricing of sub-contracts and changes
+- Pricing of sub-contracts and changes

 - Potential for lower value contracts and contracts for indirect articles to become qualifying contracts